BoomBox-8/PySQL/README.md

 PySQL requires nothing other than the Python STL, the mysql.connector library and PyQT5 to run.
 It is highly recommended the user installs the [Fira Code Medium](https://github.com/tonsky/FiraCode) and the [Open Sans](https://fonts.google.com/specimen/Open+Sans) font, as several widgets in the program have been built around said fonts

 # Usage
+- Install the bundled fonts if you haven't already
-Run main.py, and log-in with the credentials you'd used when installing MySQL.
-Post that, type queries as you would in MySQL
+- Run main.py, and log-in with the credentials you'd used when installing MySQL.
+Post that, type queries as you normally would in MySQL

 ## Features